atea/.github/README.md

-# GitHub in Atea
+# GitHub in Atea - Shared policies, templates and workflows

-Visit https://atea.github.io for more information
+Collection of shared policies, templates and workflows used in Atea